jonasoesch/p9/paper.md

 ## Visualization design

-### Story selection
+### Story selection {#sec:story-selection}

 Selecting or designing the stories was one of the most delicate parts of the experiment design.
-The characters and the broader context needed to be familiar to a wide audience because visualization interpretation is highly dependent on context knowledge (>>Narrative visualization and >>Comparison) and the experiment did not provide an introduction to the topic.
+The characters and the broader context needed to be familiar to a wide audience because visualization interpretation is highly dependent on context knowledge (compare sections [-@sec:narr-vis] and [-@sec:comparison]) and the experiment did not provide an introduction to the topic.
 A story on paratransit (a special means of transport for disabled people in the U.S.) for example, was initially planned to be included but was soon removed because the topic was not familiar to most people.

-The stories also had to avoid highly controversial topics because we feared that implicit reader knowledge might interfere with the interpretation of the visualizations (>>Comparison).
+The stories also had to avoid highly controversial topics because we feared that implicit reader knowledge might interfere with the interpretation of the visualizations (see section [-@sec:comparison]).
 We have seen this happen in both stories but it was less prevalent than we feared.

 Finally, the story needed to be told mainly through the visualizations.
 This turned out to be to most constraining factor.
 In most existing narrative visualization we have found, that the textual narration was essential to understand the story.
 The story on the evolution of mortality[@Klein-14:howamericans] was chosen exactly because it contained very little text in its original version.
 The story about the energy sources was specifically created in a way that we hoped would be self-explanatory with very little text.